 How to gain access to a client's social media accounts.

-If you are managing social media accounts for clients, you need to get your hands on our free guide: The Social Media Managers Guide To Accessing Client Platforms.
+If you manage social media accounts for clients, you need to download our free guide, The Social Media Managers Guide To Accessing Client Platforms.

 Remember to refresh your memory each time you take on a new client.